QingdaoShop

 Pros

-• Dual clip for front or back leash attachment
+• Dual clip — use front or back depending on walk

 Cons